 Function and Variable Naming

-Conkeror variables and functions are named in all lower case with underscores separating words.
-If the identifier is part of a module, the name should begin with the name of the module.
-Abbreviate sparingly.
-Abbreviations in identifier names don't really make anyone's life easier.
-The Mozilla codebase uses the camelCase style for identifiers.
-This makes it easy to tell at a glance whether a given identifier is part of Conkeror, or part of the underlying Mozilla platform.
+Conkeror uses snake_case for variable and function names.
+That means they are lower case with words separated by underscores.
+By contrast, the Mozilla codebase uses camelCase style.
+This difference makes it easy to tell at a glance whether a given identifier is part of Conkeror or part of the underlying Mozilla platform.
 We also find the underscore style easier to read.
-There are some exceptions to this guideline in the Conkeror source, but only for historical reasons.
-All new identifiers should follow this guideline for style.

 New User Variables